-On this blog, we’ve written extensively about the American-made Hyundai Tucson and its various features.
-Today we’re going to talk about what kind of fuel this SUV needs to run correctly.
-Let’s start with a quick answer to that question:
+On this blog, we’ve written extensively about the American-made Hyundai Tuscon and its various features.
+Today we’re going to talk about Hyundai Tucson and we’re here to answer the question:

 Gasoline Containing Alcohol Or Methanol